ferrous-systems/embedded-trainings-2020/beginner/README.md

 ### 802.15.4 compatibility

-The radio interface we are using follows the IEEE 802.15.4 specification but it's missing MAC level features like addressing (each device gets its own address), opt-in acknowledgment (a transmitted packet must be acknowledged with a response acknowledgment packet; the packet is re-transmitted if the packet is not acknowledged in time).
+The radio API we are using follows the PHY layer of the IEEE 802.15.4 specification but it's missing MAC level features like addressing (each device gets its own address), opt-in acknowledgment (a transmitted packet must be acknowledged with a response acknowledgment packet; the packet is re-transmitted if the packet is not acknowledged in time).
 These MAC level features are not implemented *in hardware* (in the nRF52840 Radio peripheral) so they would need to be implemented in software to be fully IEEE 802.15.4 compliant.

+This is not an issue for the workshop exercises but it's something to consider if you would like to continue from here and build a 802.15.4 compliant network API.

 ## Radio in